BhaskarPeruri/ThunderLoan_Audit/audit_data/findings.md

 @>      return ITSwapPool(swapPoolOfToken).getPriceOfOnePoolTokenInWeth();
     }
 ```
-    3. The user then repays the first flash loan, and then repays the second flash loan.
+2. The user then repays the first flash loan, and then repays the second flash loan.

-I have created a proof of code located in my `audit-data` folder.
-It is too large to include here.

-**Recommended Mitigation:** Consider using a different price oracle mechanism, like a Chainlink price feed with a Uniswap TWAP fallback oracle.
+**Recommended Mitigation:** Consider using a manipulation-resistant oracle such as Chainlink.